archalshiba/civil-calculation-space/README.md

 ---

-## 4. Roadmap: CivilCalc World v2.0 - Professional & Reliability Enhancements
+## 4. Roadmap: Civil Calculation Space v2.0 - Professional & Reliability Enhancements

 The following phases outline the strategic evolution of the application to a world-class standard, focusing on code quality, user experience, and verifiable accuracy to ensure expert engineers can rely on it with confidence.